threefoldtecharchive/info_manual3/wiki/dashboard/portal/dashboard_portal_dedicated_nodes.md

 - Unreserve a node:
   - Simply as reserving but another check will be done to check you don't have any active workoad on the node before unreserving.
   - The node should disappear from both the `Rented` & `Mine` tabs and should reappear in the `Rentable tab`

+>Note: Users should also be able to reserve dedicated nodes even if the node is offline.